soniasurgy/maxRgain/README.md

 ## Example

-In this example, we wish to improve yields by at least 20%, and the potential alcohol and total acidity by at least 3%.
+In this example, we wish to improve yields (yd) by at least 20%, and the potential alcohol (pa) and total acidity (ta) by at least 3%.
 We wish to obtain group sizes between 7 and 12 genotypes.

 ``` r
 library(maxRgain)